theshyhat/hackerfrogs/walkthroughs/cryptohack/modular_arithmetic/02_extended_gcd.md

 p⋅u+q⋅v=gcd(p,q)
 ```
 Enter whichever of `u` and `v` is the lower number as the flag.
+# Math Terms
+* Extended Euclidean algorithm - an algorithm that calculates the GCD of two numbers as well as the GCD value's Bezout coefficient
 # Method of solve
 ```Python
 '''